Lafayette S. Foster: Biography

 On January 4, 1860, Foster addressed the Senate regarding a resolution to print the annual message to the Senate given by President James Buchanan.
 Buchanan's message included a recommendation that he be authorized "to employ a sufficient military force to enter Mexico, for the purpose of obtaining indemnity for the past and security for the future."
-Foster opposed Buchanan's recommendation in a speech condemning it as unconstitutional, against international law, and with intent to conquest Mexico, which he considered undesirable for many reasons.
+Foster opposed Buchanan's recommendation in a speech condemning it as unconstitutional, against international law, and with intent to conquer Mexico, which he considered undesirable for many reasons.
 He asked the question, "Is the life, liberty, or property of an American citizen, within the slaveholding States of this confederacy today, who entertains opinions obnoxious to those communities on the subject of slavery, any more safe than the liberty or property of our citizens within the Republic of Mexico?"
-He referred to the advertisements in Southern journals setting prices on the heads of Northern abolitionists, to the outrages committed by the polygamist Mormons in the Utah Territory, (Note: Alluding to the Mountain Meadows Massacre) and to the bad faith of the U.S. government to the Native Americans.
-Foster defeated William W. Eaton, a Democrat, in his re-election for United States Senate in 1860.
-There, he served as chairman of the Committee on Pensions from the 37th to the 39th Congress.
+He referred to the advertisements in Southern journals setting prices on the heads of Northern abolitionists, to the outrages committed by the polygamist Mormons in the Utah Territory, (Note: Alluding to the Mountain Meadows Massacre) and to the bad faith of the U.S. government toward the Native Americans.

+In May 1860, Foster was re-elected to the Senate, defeating Democrat William W. Eaton.

+In the 37th to the 39th Congress (1861-1867), he served as chairman of the Committee on Pensions.
 On October 2, 1860, Foster married Martha Prince Lyman.

-Foster was elected President pro tempore of the Senate on March 6, 1865, and held the title until he resigned the office on March 2, 1867.
+Foster was elected President pro tempore of the Senate on March 6, 1865, and held the office until he resigned on March 2, 1867.
 Six weeks into his tenure, President Abraham Lincoln was assassinated, and Vice President Andrew Johnson succeeded to the presidency.
 Consequently, Foster became first in the line of presidential succession.
 From 1865 to 1867, Foster was described as "acting vice president" by many, even though no such position is defined in the Constitution.

 In 1866 Foster was elected as a Companion of the Third Class (i.e. an honorary member) of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States – a military society of officers who served in the Union armed forces during the American Civil War and their descendants.